How to get a puppy to sleep through the night: 5 tips from a vet

 4. Plan ahead for potty breaks

-Feeding your puppy immediately before bedtime will increase the chances that your puppy will need to have a bowel movement in the middle of the night.
+When it comes to how to potty train a puppy, one of the things you want to avoid is feeding your puppy immediately before bedtime as this will increase the chances that your puppy will need to have a bowel movement in the middle of the night.
 Instead, aim to feed your puppy dinner a few hours before bedtime, so any overnight walks can be limited to a short “pee break.”

 Take your puppy outside as the last step in your bedtime routine.
 Sending your puppy to bed with an empty bladder will allow you to get more sleep before your puppy’s overnight potty break and will reduce the risk of overnight accidents.